erinev/order-management-sql-exercise/README.md

 ## Requirements

+> **Hint**:
-*Hint*: Some requirements are open-ended so you can implement them in a way that you think would be most convenient for the database user.
+Some requirements are open-ended so you can implement them in a way that you think would be most convenient for the database user or is considered a best practice.

 ### Functional